What does smoking do to your health?

 In the short term:

-- Can affect your sports performance - you won't be able to run as fast or as far
+- Smoking effects your sports performance - you won't be able to exercise as well or for as long

 In the long term: